 Summary of publication: “Audiovisual Quality Components: An analysis”.
 Different experiments come up with different conclusions.
 An experiment conducted by Margaret Pinson in 2010 was focused on proving which results are correct.
 The conducted experiment shows that probable explanation of obtaining different results is caused by using small number of source sequences in the experiment.

-Subjective test plane
+Subjective test plan

 Following discussion from yesterday.